Henry Giroux

-Henry Armand Giroux (born 1943) is an American-Canadian scholar and cultural critic.
+Henry Armand Giroux (born September 19, 1943) is an American and Canadian scholar and cultural critic.
 One of the founding theorists of critical pedagogy in the United States, he is best known for his pioneering work in public pedagogy, cultural studies, youth studies, higher education, media studies, and critical theory.
-In 2002 Routledge named Giroux as one of the top fifty educational thinkers of the modern period.
+In 2002, Keith Morrison wrote about Giroux as among the top fifty influential figures in 20th-century educational discourse.

 A high-school social studies teacher in Barrington, Rhode Island, for six years, Giroux has held positions at Boston University, Miami University, and Pennsylvania State University.
 In 2004, Giroux began serving as the Global TV Network Chair in Communication at McMaster University in Hamilton, Ontario.

 Early life and education

 Henry Giroux was born on September 18, 1943, in Providence, Rhode Island, the son of Alice (Waldron) and Armand Giroux.
+Giroux earned a Bachelor of Science degree in Junior High Education from Gorham State Teachers College (now known as University of Southern Maine) in 1967.
 Giroux completed a Master of Arts degree in history at Appalachian State University in 1968.
 After teaching high-school social studies in Barrington, Rhode Island, for six years, Giroux earned a Doctor of Arts degree in history at Carnegie Mellon University in 1977.

 Career

-Giroux's first position as a professor was in education at Boston University, which he held for the next six years until he was controversially denied tenure by John Silber, the conservative president of the university.
+Giroux's first position as an Assistant Professor was in education at Boston University, which he held for the next six years until he was denied tenure.
 Following that, he became an education professor and scholar in residence at Miami University in Oxford, Ohio.
 While there he also served as the founding Director of the Center for Education and Cultural Studies.

 In 1992, he began a 12-year position in the Waterbury Chair Professorship at Pennsylvania State University, also serving as the Director of the Waterbury Forum in Education and Cultural Studies.
 In 2004 Giroux became the Global Television Network Chair in Communication at McMaster University in Hamilton, Ontario.
 In July 2014, he was named to the McMaster University Chair for Scholarship in the Public Interest.
-He is the Director of the McMaster Centre for Research in the Public Interest.
-He lives in Hamilton, Ontario, where he currently is a chaired professor for Scholarship in the Public Interest at McMaster University.
-He is married to Ourania Filippakou.
+He is the Director of the McMaster Centre for Research in the Public Interest and a regular contributor to several independent media outlets including the LA Progressive.